Iran talks failure sparks confrontation fears

 The United States and Israel have not ruled out using force against Iran if they conclude that diplomacy and sanctions will not stop it from developing a nuclear bomb.

-In Jerusalem, Israel's Foreign Minister Avigdor Lieberman dismissed appeals by world powers to avoid any pre-emptive attacks against Iran's nuclear programme.
+In Jerusalem, Israel's Foreign Minister Avigdor Lieberman dismissed appeals by world powers to avoid any pre-emptive attacks against Iran's nuclear program.

 Lieberman said that "with all due respect I have for the United states and Russia, it's none of their business.
 The security of Israel and its residents, Israel's future, is the responsibility of Israel's government."